-Think about creating an eBook that addresses "The Acme Corporation Difference" or create a tip sheet that talks about the "Top 10 Reasons our Widgets Will Blow Your Mind".
+Think about creating an eBook that addresses "The Acme Corporation Difference" or create a tip sheet that talks about the "Top 10 Reasons Our Widgets Will Blow Your Mind."
 Your sales team can then use these materials to educate prospects about why they'll love doing business with you instead of your competition.

 - Find out how inbound marketing can bring you more qualified prospects

 - Define the stages of your sales & marketing funnel